-(1) Disclosure and technical reports filed under the Instrument may be subject to review by Canadian securities regulatory authorities.

-(2) An issuer that files a technical report that does not meet the requirements of the Instrument will be in breach of securities legislation.
+- (1) Disclosure and technical reports filed under the Instrument may be subject to review by securities regulatory authorities. - (2) If an issuer that is required to file a technical report under the Instrument files a technical report that does not meet the requirements of the Instrument, the issuer may be in breach of securities legislation.
 The issuer may be required to issue or file corrected disclosure, file a revised technical report or file revised consents, and may be subject to other sanctions.